 You may be able to avoid an unpleasant reaction to Berberine by starting with a lower dose at first.
 And work your way up.

 The debate continues on how bioavailable Berberine actually is.
 Recent reports suggest that it’s not detectable in blood because it’s absorbed so quickly into cells.
 But several clinical studies suggest Berberine is poorly absorbed.
-And this can be counteracted with the sodium caprate that comes in coconut oil.[xxviii]
+You can improve the absorption of Berberine by taking it with the sodium caprate that comes in coconut oil.[xxviii]

 It’s best to split your dose so you’re taking 500 mg of Berberine 3-times per day.
-Preferably about 30 minutes before meals to prevent the glucose and lipid spike the comes with eating a meal.
+Preferably about 30 minutes before meals which helps prevent the glucose and lipid spike the comes with eating a meal.